Art Linkletter: Personal life

-Linkletter had one of the longest marriages of any well-known person in America, at nearly 75 years.
-It was the longest Hollywood marriage of all time (prior to his death), and it currently ranks as the third-longest Hollywood marriage of all time.
+Linkletter had one of the longest marriages of any well-known person in America, at 74 years.
+It was the longest Hollywood marriage of all time (prior to his death), and it currently ranks as the fourth-longest Hollywood marriage of all time.
 He married Lois Foerster on November 25, 1935, and they had five children: Arthur Jack (known as Jack), Dawn, Robert, Sharon and Diane.
 Lois Foerster Linkletter survived her husband by sixteen months, dying at the age of 95 on October 11, 2011.
 They outlived three of their five children.

 On October 4, 1969, 20-year-old Diane died after jumping out of her sixth-floor kitchen window.
 Linkletter claimed that her death was drug-related because she was on, or having a flashback from, an LSD trip (toxicology tests later determined there were no drugs in Diane's system at the time of her death).
 After Diane's death, Linkletter spoke out against drugs to prevent children from straying into a drug habit.
 On October 24, 1969, he said "Anybody who has said anything which would encourage my daughter to take LSD was unwittingly a part of being her murderer."
 His record, "We Love You, Call Collect", recorded before her death, featured a discussion about permissiveness in modern society, along with a rebuttal by Diane, titled "Dear Mom and Dad".
 The record won a 1970 Grammy Award for the "Best Spoken Word Recording".

 Son Robert Linkletter died in an automobile accident on September 12, 1980.
 Another son, Jack Linkletter, died from lymphoma in 2007.

 In early 2008, Linkletter suffered a mild stroke.
 He died on May 26, 2010, at age 97 at his home in Bel Air, Los Angeles, California.

 After his death, Phyllis Diller stated, "In a couple of months Art Linkletter would have been 98 years old, a full life of fun and goodness, an orphan who made it to the top.
 What a guy."